DHTMLX/docs-suite/docs/grid/usage.md

 For information on using Selection API, read [Work with Selection object](grid/usage_selection.md).

+## Using Range Selection API

+For information on using RangeSelection API, read [Work with RangeSelection Module](grid/usage_rangeselection.md).

 ## Using BlockSelection API

 For information on using BlockSelection API, read [Work with BlockSelection module](grid/usage_blockselection.md).

-## Using Range Selection API

-For information on using Range Selection API, read [Work with Range Selection Object](grid/usage_range_selection.md).

 ## Working with Grid in the TreeGrid mode